aya49/202105_sfu_cmpt_127/assignments/02/README.md

 **EXAMPLE**

-Examples of arrays for which `mirror` should return 1:
+Examples of arrays for which `mirror` should return 1 (i.e. the two arrays have reverse ordering):

 ```C
 arr1 = {10,15,20}, arr2 = {20,15,10}